Tool Debt: How to Get Out and Stay Out

 Step 4: Buy Smart Going Forward

 - Consider alternatives.
 Not every tool needs to be Snap-on.
 Many hand tools from Tekton, GearWrench, or even Harbor Freight do the same job at a fraction of the price.
+The premium brands make sense for daily-use items like ratchets.
+They do not make sense for a specialty tool you will use twice a year.

 Related Articles